Dream Degree Webinar - SIGN UP

 People take part in Estonia's Song and Dance celebration event in Tallinn.
-Source: Ilmars Znotins/AFP
+Source: AFP

-Known for its lush forests, rich history and medieval architecture, this is one of the least populated European countries.
-Yet, Estonia is miles ahead in its economy — making it a developed country with much to offer.
+Known for its lush forests, rich history, and medieval architecture, Estonia is one of the least populated European countries.
+Yet, it is miles ahead in its economy — making it a developed country with much to offer.

-Estonia has a well-developed advanced higher education system.
-With more than 20 public and private educational institutes dedicated to higher education as well as many scholarships and financial aid available to students.
+The country’s well-developed advanced education system features more than 20 public and private educational institutions dedicated to higher education, as well as many scholarships and financial aid available to students.

-From free healthcare and education to a highly developed science and IT industry, living here is great for international students.
+Not to mention, Estonia boasts free healthcare and a highly developed science and IT industry — perfect for international students wishing to forge their futures on these shores.
 They also benefit from the unique opportunities offered by the hundreds of startups that have chosen Estonia as their headquarters.

 Tallinn University